-From the Main Menu, go to Input Sources to select your Primary Source and failover Backup Source(s) for program audio and RDS data.
+From the Main Menu, go to Input Sources to select your Primary Source and failover Backup Source(s) for program audio.

 Under the Primary Source submenu, set your default, first-choice source for program Audio:.
 This can be any of the three program inputs: Analog, Digital or Stream.